 Rising 24-stories, the hotel tower is the project’s landmark.
 Its angled and knife-like edge recalls the strong vertical form of the Washington Monument.
 The tower is rotated 33 degrees from the project’s axis to be parallel with the National Mall, deepening the relationship between the site and the heart of the District.

 A landscaped roof deck provides a gathering space and an expansive area for indoor-outdoor dining.
 A digital façade, cantilevered off the point of the plinth, adds visual energy and brand identity.
-A bold, sweeping roof bridges off the entire property to unify the discrete elements of the plan.
-The roof embraces the plaza to connect guests to unobstructed and panoramic views of the Potomac River and capital.
+A bold, sweeping roof embraces the plaza to connect guests to unobstructed and panoramic views of the Potomac River and the Capital.

 MGM National Harbor is a premier entertainment destination and the first luxury gaming resort in the Capital Region, employing 3,700 people.
 The hotel reached capacity 242 nights during its first year of operation and totaled more than 6 million visitors.

 - 125,000 square foot casino

 - 234 guest rooms, 74-suite hotel

 - 3,000-seat theater